ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 *edit 2020-10-28* - Add instructions for clearing out an old install, do everything as a user level install.
 I cleaned up some other instructions as I went through as well.

+*edit 2020-11-02* - Remove reference to pyenv-win.
+It's too much of a hassle.
+Unfortunately my best advice there is to get access to a *NIX environment somehow.

 1. TOC
 {:toc}